sjk777/prework-study-guide/README.md

 # PreCourse Study Guide

+## Description
-## a simple functional web developing project using the fundamentals of HTML,CSS, and JS implemented with GIT. the project was used to introduce key elements of building a website and used as an example to show the interlocking mechanisms of each of the aforementioned computer languages.
+A simple functioning web development project using the fundamentals of HTML,CSS, and JS implemented with GIT. the project was used to introduce key elements of building a website and used as an example to show the interlocking mechanisms of each of the aforementioned computer languages.

 ## Installation